In This Article

 Every major Claude AI feature mapped in one place — Cowork, Skills, Artifacts, Projects, Memory, Connectors and more — plus what's free vs paid .

-This page maps the entire surface: what each feature actually does, which plan unlocks it, what shipped recently versus what's battle-tested, and where the honest gaps are.
-We use these tools daily, and we link out to deeper guides wherever a paragraph isn't enough.
+This page maps the entire surface of Claude AI features: what each one actually does, which plan unlocks it, what shipped recently versus what's battle-tested, and where the honest gaps are.
+We use these Claude AI features daily, and we link out to deeper guides wherever a paragraph isn't enough.

 Claude AI features at a glance: the master table

-Anthropic has shipped features at a relentless pace since 2024, and Claude is now much more than a chat box.
-Here is the full map.
+Anthropic has shipped Claude AI features at a relentless pace since 2024, and Claude is now much more than a chat box.
+Here is the full map of Claude AI features.

 | Feature | What it does | Plan required |